apollographql/apollo/docs/source/references/engine-proxy-1.0-migration.md

 This does mean that *all* of the HTTP traffic on your server is now routed through the Engine Proxy, whereas before non-GraphQL traffic avoided that hop.
 The Engine Proxy uses the industry-standard Go reverse proxy library to transparently proxy non-GraphQL HTTP and Websocket traffic, so you should observe no major difference.
 If you do find any problems from running non-GraphQL traffic through the Engine Proxy, please [let us know](https://engine.apollographql.com/login?overlay=SupportRequestNoAccount), or consider running your GraphQL server separately from other servers.

-<h2 id="docker-migration" title="Upgrading the Docker container">Upgrading the Docker container to v1 and a new way to run the proxy</h2>
+## Upgrading the Docker container to v1 and a new way to run the proxy

 While most pre-v1 Apollo Engine users use the `Engine` API from the `apollo-engine` npm module to run Engine against Node origins, we also provide the Engine Proxy in a Docker container.
 This is primarily intended for use with non-Node GraphQL servers.